 Signs that you’ve found the den include the faint smell of anal glands, skunk tracks, skunk fur, and droppings.
 If you are going to remove the skunk’s den, be sure to do it when these animals aren’t present.
 If they see you and feel threatened by you, they will spray.

 To be on the safe side, you may want to call a professional wildlife service and ask them to get rid of your skunks for you.
 This is a smart choice for a few reasons.
 You can avoid getting sprayed by a skunk yourself and having to go through this headache all over again.

 Has one of your cats ever had a skunk encounter?
-We’d love to hear about it in a comment to the article!
+We'd love to hear about it in a comment on the article!

 We'd like to thank Dr. Miller again for her help with preparing this guide!
 Dr. Letrisa Miller is a feline-only veterinarian who owns and operates the Connecticut Feline Medicine and Surgery, LLC at Manchester, CT.

 Dr. Miller is a founding fellow of the International Association of Cat Doctors and served as president in 2012 and 2013.
 She is also a member of the American Veterinary Medical Association, the Connecticut Veterinary Medical Association, the International Society of Feline Medicine, and the Veterinary Information Network.
 From 2006 through 2011 Dr. Miller was a board member of the American Association of Feline Practitioners AAFP) and for several years she was the chair of the AAFP's research committee.
 In 2010 she represented the AAFP at the founding of the Cat Health Network, a collaboration among the American Veterinary Medical Foundation, Morris Animal Foundation, Winn Feline Foundation, and AAFP to fund and promote research in feline medicine.You can read more about Dr. Letrisa Miller on her website.

 Note: We may get commissions for purchases made through links on this page.